2022 Central Standards

 - Transitioning to an Entrepreneurship & Innovation-led economy: Supporting the development of vibrant entrepreneurial ecosystems, build new idea economy-relevant clusters, and diversify the region’s economy.

-- Bring the best entrepreneurship support programs and tools from across the country to the Heartland
+- Bring great entrepreneurship support programs and tools from across the country to the Heartland.

 - Align local, regional, and national funders with the work of supporting entrepreneurship in the Heartland by providing match funding.